Pricing

 What is a returnless refund?

-A returnless refund refers to the process of giving a customer their money back while allowing them to keep or donate their item.
+A returnless refund refers to the process of giving a customer their money back for an unwanted item, while allowing them to keep or donate their item.

 Amazon first introduced the concept of a returnless refund in 2017, and it’s gained popularity across the ecommerce world in the years since.
-Depending on the product type, sellers can automatically process refunds for customers who request returns, without requesting the item back.
+Brands including Target, Walmart, Chewy, and Wayfair are among the many that offer returnless refunds in certain circumstances.
+Depending on the product type, sellers can automatically process refunds for customers who request returns, without requiring the shopper to send the item back to their warehouse.

 In these cases, the seller can write off the value of the item as a loss, and provide the customer with a refund without initiating a return.